package example.advanced;

 In order to retrieve the original field value in our search results, we indicate that we want the field value

-stored using Field.Store.YES
+stored using Field.Store.YES.

 private static List<List<IndexableField>> createDocuments() {